Mukhtar Masood: Early life and career

 Born in Sialkot, Punjab, British India on 15 December 1926, to Shaikh Ataullah (1896 - 1968), a well-known literary scholar and professor of economics at the Aligarh Muslim University originally from Jalalpur Jattan in the Gujrat district of Punjab, Masood was a graduate of the Aligarh Muslim University as well in 1948.
-He migrated to Pakistan in 1948 after the partition.
-In 1949, he passed Central Superior Services (CSS) examination and went on to serve at different important positions such as commissioner and federal secretary.
+He migrated to Pakistan in 1948 after the partition of India.
+In 1949, he passed the Central Superior Services (CSS) examination and went on to serve at different important positions such as commissioner and federal secretary.

-During his career, he served as chairman of the Pakistan Industrial Development Corporation (PIDC), chairman of the Agricultural Development Bank of Pakistan and secretary-general of the Regional Cooperation for Development (RCD).
+During his career, he served as chairman of both the Pakistan Industrial Development Corporation (PIDC), and the Agricultural Development Bank of Pakistan and secretary-general of the Regional Cooperation for Development (RCD).

-He wrote four books – Awaz-e-Dost, Safer Naseeb, Harf-e-Shouq, Loh-e-Ayyam – all of which are highly regarded in literary circles of Pakistan.
-His last book was Harf-i-shouq that was published in July 2017.
+He wrote four books – Awaz-e-Dost, Safer Naseeb, Loh-e-Ayyam, and Harf-e-Shouq – all of which are highly regarded in literary circles of Pakistan.
+His last book, Harf-e-Shouq, was published in July 2017.

-He played an important role in the construction of Minar-e-Pakistan historic monument in Lahore, Pakistan.
+He played an important role in the construction of the Minar-e-Pakistan historic monument in Lahore, Pakistan.
 He was serving as Lahore's deputy commissioner at that time and took keen interest in the execution of the construction project.
 This historic national monument was constructed in the 1960s during the Ayub Khan's regime.
 His contribution in construction of Mangla and Tarbela Dams of Pakistan is also vital.
 He established a state-of-the-art school and college at Chowki Village of Azad Jammu & Kashmir, Pakistan and also donated all his personal books and library to the said school.
 He was a real patriot and a true Pakistani.